rich-murphey/omniosorg.github.io/about.md

 ## Thank you, OmniTI

-Thank you, OmniTI, for all of your efforts and the efforts of OmniTI developers throught the last five years.
+Thank you, OmniTI, for all of your efforts and the efforts of OmniTI developers throughtout the last five years.
 Your regular releases of OmniOS and open approach to development contributed greatly to the base upon which OmniOSce formed.
 Lastly, thank you for a certain "radical" vision that a community would form independently.